-- 5.17 The group of policies appraised in this section is as follows: - Strategic Policy CN1 Mitigating and adapting to climate change; - Policy CN2 Energy hierarchy; - Policy CN3 Energy efficiency standards to reduce carbon emissions; and - Policy CN4 Water efficiency standards in new developments.
+- Strategic Policy CN1 Mitigating and adapting to climate change; - Policy CN2 Energy hierarchy; - Policy CN3 Energy efficiency standards to reduce carbon emissions; and - Policy CN4 Water efficiency standards in new developments.

-5.18 This group of policies are set out to respond to the climate emergency by setting out the approach to mitigate the causes of and adapt to the likely effects of a changing climate.
+5.17 This group of policies are set out to respond to the climate emergency by setting out the approach to mitigate the causes of and adapt to the likely effects of a changing climate.
 They aim to address the issue of carbon neutrality as part of the design process and promote the delivery of development which incorporates measures for increased energy efficiency.
 The likely sustainability effects of Policies CN1 to CN4 are set out in Table 5.3 and described below the table.